shivam-dubey-1/data-on-eks/website/docs/gen-ai/inference/vLLM-rayserve.md

 - Create new dashboard by importing JSON file via Dashboards menu.
 - Click 'Dashboards' icon in left panel, 'New', 'Import', then 'Upload JSON file'.
 - Choose a JSON file.
-   - `Case 1:` If you are using Ray 2.24.0, you can use the sample config files in [GitHub repository](https://github.com/shivam-dubey-1/data-on-eks/tree/rayserve-vllm-o11y/gen-ai/inference/vllm-rayserve-gpu/monitoring/ray-dashboards).
+   - `Case 1:` If you are using Ray 2.24.0, you can use the sample config files in [GitHub repository](https://github.com/shivam-dubey-1/data-on-eks/tree/main/gen-ai/inference/vllm-rayserve-gpu/monitoring/ray-dashboards).
 The file names have a pattern of xxx_grafana_dashboard.json.
    - `Case 2:` Otherwise, you should import the JSON files from `/tmp/ray/session_latest/metrics/grafana/dashboards/` in the head Pod.
 You can use `kubectl cp` to copy the files from the head Pod to your local machine.
 - Click “Import”.
 ```text
 TODO: Note that importing the dashboard manually is not ideal.
 We should find a way to import the dashboard automatically.
 ```
+In the Grafana dashboard below, you can see several metrics:

+- **Scheduler Task State** displays the current number of tasks in a particular state.
+- **Active Tasks by Name** shows the current number of (live) tasks with a particular name.
+- **Scheduler Actor State** illustrates the current number of actors in a particular state.
+- **Active Actors by Name** presents the current number of (live) actors with a particular name.

 ![RayServe Grafana](img/ray-grafana-dashboard.png)
 -------------------------
 ## Conclusion